Trusted Experience. Approachable Coaching.

 Interested in a little more of my background?

 I retired after 35 years with a proven track record of leading large-scale organizational change, building high-performing teams, and mentoring future leaders through complex challenges.
-I am considered a decisive leader, proactive and strategic communicator, and for bringing a people-first, inclusive approach to everyday challenges.
+I'm known as a decisive leader and strategic communicator who brings a people-first, inclusive approach to everyday challenges.

 Select